Discover Ulster University

 Across our disciplines, Ulster maintains strong connections to industry organisations and bodies, locally, regionally, and internationally.
-This is a crucial part of our ethos – ensuring that learning outcomes for students are going to be directly applicable to their current or future working practices.
+This is a crucial part of our ethos – ensuring that learning outcomes for students are directly applicable to their current or future careers.

 For instance, UUBS not only collaborates with the Harvard Business School, but we have links to business organisations and industry individuals who help us design some of our courses and keep our teaching relevant.

 We encourage our staff to deliver the highest quality research and foster links with other institutions and industry organisations.
-Not only does this put them in touch with the latest developments in their field, it makes Ulster a place where these disciplines have an international reach.
-This in turn produces career-focused programmes and graduates who leave ready to face the world of work immediately.
+This helps ensure our academics are in touch with the latest industry developments while also producing career-focused programmes and graduates who are ready to face the world of work immediately.